zerothi/sisl/docs/index.rst

 |codecov|_

-.. title:: Tight-binding and DFT-LCAO post-processing tool in Python
+.. title:: Scientific Python toolbox for electronic structure calculations
 .. meta::
    :description: sisl is a tool to manipulate an increasing amount of density functional
 		 theory code input and/or output.
 It also implements generic tight-binding